Minerallo/Paper_slab_buckling_input_files/Readme.txt

-This repository gives the necessary instruction to run the models from the Pons et al., 2022  "Central Andes formation controlled by trench migration and slab buckling".
-Nature communication
+This repository gives the necessary instruction to run the models from the Pons et al., 2022  "Tench migration and slab buckling control the formation of the Central Andes".
+Nature communications co-author :  Stephan Sobolev, Sibiao Liu , Derek Neuharth

 The repository includes the parameter files (*.prm) ran with the ASPECT code that are necessary to reproduce the results of the paper as well as the initial temperature and composition files.